vcsjones/vcsjones.dev/_posts/2017-05-20-openvsixsigntool.md

 tool for signing VSIX packages, which are extensions for Visual Studio.
 Why an OSS version of it?

-The idea came from [Oren Novotny][2], so kudos to him for wanting to make signing VSIX packages better.
-Oren encountered some limitations of the existing sign tool, and implementing a new one from scratch wasn't an entirely crazy idea.
+The idea came from [Claire Novotny][2], so kudos to her for wanting to make signing VSIX packages better.
+Claire encountered some limitations of the existing sign tool, and implementing a new one from scratch wasn't an entirely crazy idea.

 The limitation came down to where the existing VsixSignTool was willing to look